-- 31. [(a) The Commission shall [establish a Compliance Review Committee to review and report on the compliance of all whaling operations with the provisions of the Schedule and penalties for infractions thereof]. - [(b) The Compliance Review Committee shall: - (i) review: (a) infraction reports from Contracting Governments; and (b) the annual report of the functioning of the international observer scheme, including any alleged infractions, for the most recent completed whaling season; - (ii) review other reports submitted by Contracting Governments on matters relevant to the Committee, including alleged infractions; - (iii) compare the information in (i) and (ii) above and identify any disagreement in the details of an alleged infraction; - (iv) report its view as to whether an alleged infraction is a violation(s) of the provisions of the Schedule; - (v) review action(s) taken by a Contracting Government in response to violation(s) of the provisions of the Schedule identified above; - (vi) review the actions taken, including progress made, by Contracting Governments in response to previous violations considered by the Commission; - (vii) recommend to the Commission actions to be taken to improve compliance with the provisions of the Schedule; - (vii) submit a report to the Commission on its deliberations and recommendations.] - [(c) The Compliance Review Committee shall act in accordance with the principles of fairness, transparency and due process in making any final deliberations and recommendations in relation to any alleged infraction, breach of the Schedule or other relevant requirements of the Commission.] - [(d) Representatives from at least two, but not more than [x], non-governmental organisations (representing environmental groups and the whaling industry) shall be entitled to attend the Committee as non-voting members, following a selection process agreed by the Commission.] - [(e) In the event of an infraction the relevant catch limit will automatically revert to zero unless and until otherwise determined by the Commission on the advice of the Compliance Review Committee.]]
+- (iii) compare the information in (i) and (ii) above and identify any disagreement in the details of an alleged infraction; - report its view as to whether an alleged infraction is a violation(s) of the provisions of (iv) the Schedule; - review action(s) taken by a Contracting Government in response to violation(s) of the provisions of the Schedule identified above; - review the actions taken, including progress made, by Contracting Governments in response to previous violations considered by the Commission; - (vii) recommend to the Commission actions to be taken to improve compliance with the provisions of the Schedule; - (viii) submit a report to the Commission on its deliberations and recommendations. - [(c) The Compliance Review Committee reports on infringements and the seriousness of these infringements to the Commission and advises the Commission what actions, if any, to be taken.
+129